Advancing Inclusivity

 If you are interested in joining the Inclusivity-Based Community of Practice, please fill out this form.

-Advancing the Inclusion and Rights of LGBTQ+ of Faith in Peacebuilding Efforts
+Building Bridges for the Future: Advancing the Inclusion of Children in Peacebuilding Efforts

 Summary note on how the Network advances inclusivity